-Bubblegum alley in San Luis Obispo is a 15-foot high and 70-foot long alley lined with chewed gum left by passers-by.
+Bubblegum Alley in San Luis Obispo is a 15-foot high and 70-foot long alley lined with chewed gum left by passers-by.
 The locally created, “most-talked-about landmark” covers a stretch of 20 meters between 733 and 734 Higuera Street in downtown San Luis Obispo.
 Some historians believe that the tradition of the Alley started after WWII as a San Luis Obispo High School graduating class event.
-Others believe it to have started in the late 1950s as rivalry between San Luis Obispo High School and Cal Poly students.
+Others think it started in the late 1950s as a rivalry between San Luis Obispo High School and Cal Poly students.
 As soon as the Poly students suspected that the high school was trying to out-do them on the gum walls, the college students stepped up their game and immediately became more creative, thus launching Bubblegum Alley.

 The Gum Wall

-The gum wall itself is a fun place to take people new to the area or even just pursue while you are chewing your own piece to add to the collection.
+The gum wall itself is a fun place to take people new to the area or even pursue while you are chewing your own piece to add to the collection.

 If you like checking out weird attractions, then this area should not be missed.
 You can get directions below.
 Oh, and if you are new to the area you should check out Madonna Inn and even stay a night, it is really worth it.